 Since joining the branch in July 2020, Dr. Peddada's research focused on developing general novel statistical methods for analyzing complex biomedical data generated by researchers at NICHD.
 Some areas of his research include methods for nonlinear associations between exposures and hormonal changes during fetal development, methods for detecting synergy between two or more treatments (also called the "Bliss independence"), methods for compositional data with applications, human microbiome, and CRISPRi.
-Using the general statistical framework developed in his recent publication Lin and Peddada (2020, Nature Communications), he is developing methodology for describing nonlinear relationships among microbes in a microbiome data.
-Increasingly, researchers are discovering that the microbiome plays a critical role in human health and disease, such as obesity, cardiovascular disease, metabolic syndrome, HIV, depression, anxiety, and so on.
+Using the general statistical framework developed in his recent publication (PMCID: PMC7360769), he is developing methodology for describing nonlinear relationships among microbes in microbe data.
+Increasingly, researchers are discovering that the microbiome plays a critical role in human health and disease, such as obesity, cardiovascular disease, metabolic syndrome, HIV, depression, and anxiety.
 This is not entirely surprising because humans have at least 10 times more microbial cells than human cells and from 100 to 1 million times more microbial genes than human genes.
 Thus, together with genetics, external environment, epigenetics, the human microbiome is associated with our health and disease.
-Ongoing research includes assessment of effects of maternal diet during pregnancy on the maternal gut microbiome at delivery, effects of antibiotics and mode of delivery on infant gut microbiome over time, and effect of some environmental chemicals on oral microbiome.
+Ongoing research includes assessment of effects of maternal diet during pregnancy on the maternal gut microbiome at delivery, effects of antibiotics and mode of delivery on infant gut microbiome over time, and the effects of environmental chemicals on the oral microbiome.

-Shyamal Peddada, Ph.D., Senior Investigator and Chief STAFFNeil J. Perkins, Ph.D., Staff Scientist KEY PUBLICATIONS Lin H and Peddada, SD.
+Shyamal Peddada, Ph.D., Senior Investigator and Chief STAFF Neil J. Perkins, Ph.D., Staff Scientist • KEY PUBLICATIONS Lin H and Peddada, SD.
 Analysis of compositions of microbiomes with bias correction.
 Nature Communications, 2020;11(1), 3514.
 PMID: 32665548.
 Iszatt N, Janssen S, Lenters V, Dahl C, Stigum H, Knight R, Mandal S, ...
 Peddada SD, & Eggesbø M. Environmental toxicants in breast milk of Norwegian mothers and gut bacteria composition and metabolites in their infants at 1 month.
 Microbiome.
 2019;7(1), 34.
 PMID: 30813950.
 PMCID: PMC6393990.